mhoofman/wordpress-heroku/README.md

 Usage
 ========

-Updating and installing plugins should be done locally and then pushed to production.
+* Because a file cannot be written to Heroku's file system, updating and installing plugins or themes should be done locally and then pushed to Heroku.
-On OSX you can use [MAMP](http://codex.wordpress.org/Installing_WordPress_Locally_on_Your_Mac_With_MAMP) to run Wordpress locally
+* To run WordPress locally on Mac OS X try [MAMP](http://codex.wordpress.org/Installing_WordPress_Locally_on_Your_Mac_With_MAMP).

 Updating
 ========